sliftist/node-ffi-napi/README.md

 of boilerplate code to your otherwise simple C. See the `example/factorial` for an example of this use case.

+**NOTE**: This fork uses a patched version of `ref-napi` due to serious performance issues found when using it intensively.
+This patch has been proven to be unstable in older node versions.
+As a result, node >=18 is required.

 **WARNING**: `node-ffi-napi` assumes you know what you're doing.
 You can pretty easily create situations where you will segfault the interpreter and unless you've got C debugger skills, you probably won't know what's going on.